 The survey also provided insights into the direction of price changes in the economy.
 On average, 40 per cent of the last 10 price changes made by the companies were price reductions.
-Downward price rigidity was higher in large firms and the food manufacturing sector, with 63 per cent of these firms reporting that their last 10 price changes were increases (Chart 18).
+Downward price rigidity was higher in large firms and the food manufacturing sector, with 63 per cent of these firms reporting that their last 10 price changes were increases (chart 18).
 An examination of the difference in the magnitude of the last 10 price changes finds that over average price increases were greater than price decreases.
 From a sectoral basis, the service sector followed by the construction sector led in terms of the size of price increases.
-Meanwhile, medium and large firms reported the largest price increases (Chart 19).
+Meanwhile, medium and large firms reported the largest price increases (chart 19).
 The smallest price decreases are evident in the construction sector.
-The largest price decreases is in medium size firms (Chart 20).
+The largest price decreases is in medium size firms (chart 20).

+Chart 18

+Per cent of price increases in the last 10

-Chart 15 Frequency of price changes (Question 20)
+price changes

+(Question 14)